Europe driving guide

 Over the years we’ve rented many cars in Europe on self-driving travel adventures through different European countries.

-Some countries have a bit of a reputation for crazy driving (and drivers).
+Some countries in Europe have a bit of a reputation for crazy driving (and drivers).
 I’m looking at you, Italy and Greece!

-We love the freedom of road trips and planning our own travel itineraries.
+But we absolutely love the freedom of going on road trips and planning our own travel itineraries.
 Europe is such a diverse area of the world, that it made sense to rent a car so we could stop anywhere we liked — exploring local villages, mountains, and historic cities at our own pace.

 How To Rent A Car In Europe Guide